Villeneuve-Saint-Georges station

 Villeneuve-Saint-Georges is a station in Villeneuve-Saint-Georges, Val-de-Marne, Île-de-France, France.
 The station was opened on 12 August 1849, and it is on the Paris-Marseille railway and the Villeneuve-Saint-Georges–Montargis railway.
 This station, together with the station of Villeneuve-Triage, serves the commune of Villeneuve-Saint-Georges.

 Station info

 The station of Villeneuve-Saint-Georges was opened on 12 August 1849.
-At the elevation of 36 meters above sea level, it is at the 14.386 kilometer point of the Paris–Marseille railway and is the northern terminus of the Villeneuve-Saint-Geroges–Montargis railway.
+At the elevation of 36 meters above sea level, it is at the 14.386 kilometer point of the Paris–Marseille railway and is the northern terminus of the Villeneuve-Saint-Georges–Montargis railway.
 It serves 14,277,600 passengers per year, and during a survey in 2017, 14,889,829 people used the station.